Bosnian War: Casualties

 Calculating the number of deaths resulting from the conflict has been subject to considerable, highly politicised debate, sometimes "fused with narratives about victimhood", from the political elites of various groups.
 Estimates of the total number of casualties have ranged from 25,000 to 329,000.
 The variations are partly the result of the use of inconsistent definitions of who can be considered victims of the war, as some research calculated only direct casualties of military activity while other research included those who died from hunger, cold, disease or other war conditions.
 Early overcounts were also the result of many victims being entered in both civilian and military lists because little systematic coordination of those lists took place in wartime conditions.
 The death toll was originally estimated in 1994 at around 200,000 by Cherif Bassiouni, head of the UN expert commission investigating war crimes.

-Prof. Steven L. Burg and Prof. Paul S. Shoup, writing in 1999, observed about early high figures:
+Steven L. Burg and Paul S. Shoup, writing in 1999, observed about early high figures: